uadmin/uadmin-docs/api/database_functions.rst

 .. _Back To Top: https://uadmin-docs.readthedocs.io/en/latest/api/database_functions.html#database-functions

+.. code-block:: go

+    // Type: bool
+    var OptimizeSQLQuery = false

 OptimizeSQLQuery selects columns during rendering a form a list to visible fields.
 This means during the filtering of a form the select statement will not include any field with `hidden` tag.
 For list it will not select any field with `list_exclude`.

-Type:

-.. code-block:: go

-    bool

 To assign a value within an application, visit `Optimize SQL Query`_ page for an example.